 Once a production bill is generated, Billing Engine updates customer's profile in the database with the total outstanding balance to be paid by the customer, and next bill date, etc.

-Billing Engine assigns different invoice numbers to all the production bills which helps in keeping track of different payments made against the invoice.
+Billing Engine assigns different invoice numbers to all the production bills which help in keeping track of different payments made against the invoice.

 Suppressing bills for accounts with zero (zero activity bills) or very little value (small bills).

-A small bill is a bill that falls between the range defined by the minimum positive bill amount and the maximum negative bill amount exceptional bill conditions.
+A small bill is a bill that falls between the ranges defined by the minimum positive bill amount and the maximum negative bill amount, exceptional bill conditions.
 Small valued bills are produced and then removed from the billing process, so that they are not sent out to customers.

 All the above conditions vary from billing system to billing system and operator to operator and they are called exceptional bills conditions.

-By default, all the invoices provide a detail summary of product and services charges along with usage charges.
-But it does not provide a detail on all the calls made by the customer.
+By default, all the invoices provide a detailed summary of product and service charges along with usage charges.
+But it does not provide the details on all the calls made by the customer.

-There are Billing Systems who provide Billing Formatting utilities, which can be used to generate final formatted bills.
+There are Billing Systems, which provide Billing Formatting utilities, which can be used to generate final formatted bills.

 Bill formatters take the output data produced by the Billing Engine and usually generate either Post Script file or a PDF file, which can be used by the Bill Printing Company.

-If Billing System is not capable enough to generate formatted bills, then system generates a set of tags files along with billing information and any external Bill Formatter can use those tagged information to generate a well formatted invoice.
+If Billing System is not capable enough to generate formatted bills, then system generates a set of tagged files along with billing information and any external Bill Formatter can use that tagged information to generate a well-formatted invoice.

-No matter, if Billing System generates formatted invoice or we use any external tool to generate these formatted invoice using raw data generated by the billing engine, finally these invoice are sent to the bill printing company who takes care of generating final copy of generating invoice.
-I will explain it in detail in subsequent chapter "Invoice Generation".
+No matter, if Billing System generates formatted invoice or we use an external tool to generate these formatted invoice using raw data generated by the billing engine, finally these invoices are sent to the bill printing company, who takes care of generating final copy of generating invoice.
+We will discuss it in detail in the subsequent chapter "Invoice Generation."

 Telecom Billing - Discount Application